nihalgupta2005/Blockchain-BFSI/README.md

 # Blockchain-BFSI
-integration of Blockchain in BFSI sector
+Integration of Blockchain in BFSI sector
+We have used the the HTML, internal CSS, JAVASCRIPT,Solidity for smart contract and successfully deployed the smart contract in the REMIX IDE